DeadTaco/smart-modules/README.md

 # **The Smart Modules API**
-The Smart Module API is a small framework for quickly binding multiple modules into a single package.
+The Smart Module API is a small ES6+ Javascript framework for quickly binding multiple modules into a single package.
 Each module has access to other modules that are loaded, as well as any variables within the API itself.

 ## Getting Started
 You will need to have the sm.core.js script loaded into your page.
 It controls the loading of all other modules.